Hospital & Homebound

 • Program Overview

-Hospital Homebound is a program within the special education department.
-Instruction is designed to provide a continuity of educational services between the classroom and the home/hospital setting for students whose medical needs prevent school attendance on campus.
+Hospital Homebound is a program within the special services department.
+Instruction is designed to provide a continuity of educational services for student whose medical needs prevent school attendance on campus.

-1. The student is expected to be confined at home or hospital bedside for a minimum of 4 weeks (the weeks do not have to be consecutive).
+• The student is expected to be confined at home or hospital bedside for a minimum of four weeks.
+The weeks need not be consecutive if the student is chronically ill.

-2. The student is confined at home or hospital bedside for medical reason only.
+• The student is confined at home or hospital bedside for medical or psychological reasons only.

-3. The student’s medical condition is documented by a physician licensed to practice in the United States.
+• The student’s medical or psychological condition is documented by a physician licensed to practice in the United States.

 Hospital/Residential Program

 Students served in this program are confined to a hospital or residential facility within the Dallas ISD geographical attendance area.
-Students receive instruction in available core subject areas in which they were previously enrolled at their sending campus.
-Instruction is provided by a certified general education and/or special education teacher.
+Instruction is provided in the core subjects in which they were previously enrolled at their sending campus.

 Surrogate Parents